sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - > But there are a couple of exceptions we’re about to examine. see 9.9
 ## 9.9
+DMIA 4.1 only says in brief in th end.
 - Lemma 9.9.1 see DMIA 4.4 THEOREM 1.
   - Here [$\gcd(0,n)=n$](https://math.stackexchange.com/a/1156819/1059606), so 0 and 1 are relatively prime.
 - 0 [relatively prime](https://www.splashlearn.com/math-vocabulary/relatively-prime#:~:text=0%20and%201%20are%20relatively,is%20divisible%20by%20any%20integer.) to 1 based on definition.